 Heroes Hall

-This exhibition can be visited with a guided tour only.
-You can arrange this tour at the ticket counter or at the information desk inside the castle.
-The tour is only in Hungarian, but you can enter the room and read the information on the display in English.
+To visit the exhibition, you are obliged take a guided tour, meaning, you can’t go off wandering in there on your own.
+You can arrange it at the ticket counter or the information desk inside the castle.
+While the tour is only available in Hungarian, you’re welcome to enter the room and read English information on the displays.

 Dungeon Exhibition